 - 1. In the left navigation menu, tap Service Setup > Multi-Projector Setup. - 2.
 Tap New Slave Projector.
 This option is available only when the Multi-Projector Control slider is selected. - 3.
-Type a name and IP address for the projector. - 4.
-Tap Add. - In the Eye Selection column, select Right or Left.
-This option is not available when Active 3D Glasses is selected.
+Type a name and an IP address for the projector. - 4.
+Tap Add. - 5.
+In the Eye Selection column, select Right or Left.